sswahn/login/README.md

   return <Login className="custom-login" onSubmit={handleLogin} />
 }
 ```
-In the above example, the custom-login class will be applied to the Login component, allowing you to override default styles.
+In the above example, the "custom-login" class will be applied to the Login component, allowing you to override default styles.

 ### Additional Callbacks in Login
 - `forgotPassword`: Callback triggered when the user clicks the "Forgot password?" link.
 Use this to handle opening the forgot password form.